Renewable and Low-Carbon Fuels Value Chain Industrial Alliance

 Objectives of the Alliance

-The long-term objective of the Alliance is to create a robust Alliance structure to support a sufficient and adequate access of aviation and waterborne transport to renewable and low-carbon fuels while taking into account that, in the transitional phase, they will continue to play an important role in the decarbonisation of road transport.
+The long-term objective of the Alliance is to create a robust Alliance structure to support sufficient and adequate access to aviation and waterborne transport to renewable and low-carbon fuels while taking into account that, in the transitional phase, they will continue to play an important role in the decarbonisation of road transport.
 Further information on the RLCF Alliance’s objectives is available here.

 Who can join?